 5. Pour in the chicken broth, coconut milk, and lime juice.

-6. Bring to boil then return the beef to the pot along with sliced mushrooms and the
+6. Bring to a boil then return the beef to the pot along with sliced mushrooms and the

 7. Cover, reduce the heat, and continue to simmer for 7-10 minutes stirring occasionally